rmrt1n/rmrt1n.github.io/src/articles/aoc2024-zig/aoc2024-zig.md

     }
 }
 ```
+{% endcode %}

 My actual `build.zig` has some extra code that builds the binaries for all optimisation modes.

 This setup is pretty barebones.
 I've seen [other templates](https://github.com/fspoettel/advent-of-code-rust) do cool things like scaffold files, download puzzle inputs, and even submitting answers automatically.
 Since I wrote `build.zig` after the event ended, I didn't get to use it when I was solving the puzzles.
 I might add more features to it if I decided to do Advent of Code again this year with Zig.

+## Self-Imposed Constraints

+While there are no rules to Advent of Code itself, to make things a little more interesting, I set a few constraints and rules for myself:

+1. **The code must be readable**.
+    By "readable", I mean the code should be straightforward and easy to follow.
+No unnecessary abstractions.
+I should be able to come back to the code months later and still understand (most of) it.
+2. **Solutions must be a single file**.
+    No external dependencies.
+No shared utilities module.
+Everything needed to solve the puzzle should be visible in that one solution file.
+3. **The total runtime must be under one second**.[^2]
+    All solutions when run sequentially should finish in under one second.
+I want to improve my performance engineering skills.
+4. **Parts should be solved separately**.
+    This means: (1) no solving both parts simultaneously, and (2) no doing extra work in part one that make part two faster.
+The aim of this is to get a clear idea of how long each part takes on its own.
+5. **No concurrency or parallelism**.
+    Solutions must run sequentially on a single thread.
+This keeps the focus on the efficiency of the algorithm.
+I can't speed up slow solutions by using multiple CPU cores.
+6. **No ChatGPT.
+No Claude.
+No AI help**.
+    I want to train myself, not the LLM.
+I can look at other people's solutions, but only after I have given my best effort at solving the problem.
+7. **Follow the constraints of the input file**.
+    The solution doesn't have to work for all possible scenarios, but it should work for all other inputs; if the input file only contains 8-bit unsigned integers, it doesn't have to handle larger integer types.
+8. **Hardcoding is allowed**.
+    For example: size of the input, number of rows and columns, etc. Since the input is known at compile-time, we can skip runtime parsing and just embed it into the program using Zig's `@embedFile`.

+Most of these constraints are designed to push me to write clearer, more performant code.
+I also wanted my code to look like it was taken straight from TigerBeetle's codebase.[^3] Lastly, I just thought it would make the experience more fun.

 ## Favourite Puzzles